 Everyone has trouble concentrating or staying organized from time to time.
-But when you have ADHD, your symptoms will cause serious issues for you at work, at school, or at home.
-Major events in two out of these three areas -- like getting fired from a job, failing classes, and being unable to pay bills on time -- are generally needed for an ADHD diagnosis.
+But when you have ADHD, your symptoms will cause serious issues for you at work, school, or home.
+Major events in two out of these three areas, like getting fired from a job, failing classes, and being unable to pay bills on time, are generally needed for an ADHD diagnosis.

 Your experiences when you were younger matter, too.
-To be diagnosed with ADHD, your symptoms must have started in childhood (technically before you were 12), although they might have been different at other times in your life, and they may not have caused you many problems until now.
+To be diagnosed with ADHD, your symptoms must have started in childhood (technically before you were 12).
+However, your symptoms might have been different at other times in your life, and they may not have caused you many problems until now.

 The doctor might also want to talk with your parents or partner.
 This isn't about checking on your answers.
 It's so they can learn more about behaviors you may not notice or remember.
 Then they can better understand your past and present challenges.

-If you have any records -- like performance evaluations from work, copies of any previous psychological test results, or even old report cards from school -- bring them to your appointment.
+If you have any records—such as performance evaluations from work, copies of any previous psychological test results, or even old report cards from school—bring them to your appointment.

 There are two types of ADHD.
 You may be diagnosed with the hyperactive/impulsive type if you're often restless, fidgety, interrupting, or can't wait.
-People with the inattentive type are often unfocused and easily distracted, seem careless and make mistakes, forget or lose things, and have trouble staying organized.
+On the other hand, people with the inattentive type are often unfocused and easily distracted, seem careless and make mistakes, forget or lose things, and have trouble staying organized.
 You could have a combination of both.

 Based on your symptoms, your doctor will suggest treatment, which often includes medication, therapy, and learning strategies to manage your behavior.